codercoder61/hianime_api/README.md

 Currently airing value="2"<br>
 Not yet aired value="3"<br><br>
 ## EPISODE SOURCE STREAMING URL <br>
-For episode source (streaming url to embed in iframe) use https://megaplay.buzz/api
+For episode source (streaming url to embed in iframe) use https://megaplay.buzz/api (For this, episode id is needed, you can get it with this route "/episodes?dataId=****")